 Food Industry Products: Additives, Dietary supplements

-Vegetable oil and margarine - vegetable oil (liquid) is ok as an ingredient in salad dressing emulsion, but needs to be hydrogenated to give a soft solid (margarine) to spread on bread.
+Vegetable oil and margarine - vegetable oil (liquid) is ok as an ingredient in salad dressing emulsion (a sort of formulation!), but needs to be hydrogenated to give a soft solid (margarine) to spread on bread.

 Salad dressing/mayonnaise - an emulsion

 Processed food contain permitted food additives (given an E number) to improve appearance (colouring), taste (artificial flavours) and shelf-life (so can store safely for a longer time).
 The potential negative aspects should be considered too e.g. harmful/toxicity? hyperactivity linked to tartrazine.